polyaxon/polyaxon/site/docs/intro/scaling/hyperparameter-tuning.md

 urlRef: https://raw.githubusercontent.com/polyaxon/polyaxon-quick-start/master/experimentation/typed.yaml
 ```

-This is an operation based on the same component.
+This is an operation based on the same component used in the previous quick-start guides.
 Instead of defining a single set of params, similar to what we did in previous sections of this tutorial,
 this file defines a matrix, in this case, with the grid search algorithm.

-It uses the same component, Polyaxon validates the space search generated against
+It uses the same component, Polyaxon validates the search space generated against
 the inputs and outputs defined in the component.
-Polyaxon will generate multiple operations based on the search space, and it will manage their execution using a pipeline.
+It then generates multiple operations based on the search space anw it will manage their execution using a pipeline.

-Starting a hyperparameter tuning is similar to any other operation:
+Running an operation with a hyperparameter tuning matrix is similar to any other operation:

 ```bash
 polyaxon run --url https://raw.githubusercontent.com/polyaxon/polyaxon-quick-start/master/optimization/hyperparams_grid.yaml --eager